Linguistics Course Catalog

 3 units

 Advanced topics in semantics drawn from the current research interests of the instructor.
-Three-credit version of course 239.
+Three-credit version of LING 239.
 Does not require a final paper.
-Prerequisite(s): course 232.
-Enrollment restricted to graduate students.
+Prerequisite(s): LING 232.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 240